gauntlt/gauntlt-demo/examples/garmr/README.md

 # Hints
 You need to have Garmr installed on your machine.
 For your convenience, we have added the Garmr repo in our vendor directory.
 To install it, run:
 ```
+# On Ubuntu you might need this package
+$ sudo apt-get install python-setuptools
 $ cd vendor/Garmr && sudo python setup.py install && cd ../../
 ```
 Get started with Garmr to get familiar with the output